emilsh/Ruby-app-Ansible-deploy/README.md

 - Target servers must be running CentOS 7.
 - Ansible 2.9 or higher installed on the control node.
 - Access to the Internet or local package repository for package installation.
+- Ensure the 'geerlingguy.nginx' role is installed from Ansible Galaxy before running this playbook.

 ## Run the playbook:
 ansible-playbook playbook.yml